prasanthvkrishna/WRF-Thermo-Model/README.md

 This Fortran90 model can estimate certain thermodynamic state variables of the atmosphere from WRF-ARW NetCDF output data.
 The updated version (next version) of the model will use Thermodynamic equation of SeaWater 2010 (TEOS-10).
-Even though there exists some of the TEOS-10 modules (Air*, Liq*, Flu*) available in the src directory.
+Even though there exists some of the TEOS-10 modules (Air*, Liq*, Flu*) available in the src directory, they are not used in this version.
 The source description of these modules are commented inside the modules.
-However, they are not used in this version.
 The current version uses constants and methods described in the WRF ARW technical description.

 Output Includes
     Enthalpy, Entropy, Irreversible entropy and some other important thermodynamic variables.